Ukraine battered again; Zelenskyy says US officials to visit

 “Residents of the city heard explosions in different areas,” Gerashchenko said via Telegram.
 “Residential buildings were hit.
 It is already known about one victim.
 He burned in his car in a courtyard of one of the buildings.”

 Zelenskyy’s news conference was held in a Kyiv subway station, where he paused at one point as a train noisily passed through.
-The subway system, which includes the world’s deepest station, attracted widespread attention early in the war when hordes of people took shelter there, fearing the city center would be bombed.
+The subway system, which includes the world’s deepest station, attracted widespread attention early in the war when hordes of people took shelter there.

 Regarding the expected visit Sunday by U.S. officials, Zelenskyy said: “I believe that we will be able to get agreements from the United States or part of that package on arming Ukraine which we agreed on earlier.
 Besides, we have strategic questions about security guarantees, which it is time to discuss in detail, because the United States will be one of those leaders of security countries for our state.”